 Just glancing at the crystal-infused water bottle as you type at your desk or downward-dog in yoga may instantly boost spirits.
 Though it looks mystical and fragile, the bottle goes safely in the dishwasher, and it comes with a protective casing so you can tote it around in your bag without obsessing.
 Most impressive, though, is the metaphysical energy shift—how else to explain what happened a few days after I started crystal-water-chugging?

-“In crystal healing, there’s the actual energetic work that is happening, but there’s an equally powerful force at play, and that’s your own mind and perspective,” says Glacce cofounder Julia Schoen, who created the bottles so people could (portably) reap the benefits of crystals.
+“In crystal healing, there’s an equally powerful force at play, and that’s your own mind and perspective,” says Glacce cofounder Julia Schoen, who created the bottles so people could (portably) reap the purported benefits of crystals.
 “If you believe the crystal can help you, you open up so many doors and become more receptive to its power.”

-With healing in mind, I booked a session at the Nolita office of holistic doctor/fertility consultant/acupuncturist Julie Von, who owns one of the few crystal healing beds in the entire world.
+With this in mind, I booked a session at the Nolita office of holistic doctor/fertility consultant/acupuncturist Julie Von, who owns one of the few crystal healing beds in the entire world.
 (Picture a human-size, chandelier-like device: Instead of smoldering candles, each of its seven arms holds an energy-emitting quartz crystal designed to stimulate, balance, and cleanse the seven chakras, as you lie under it.)
 Stretched out on the bed with the crystals suspended over me—each quartz has a different colored light shining through it to further enhance vibrations—I closed my eyes and opened my mind to possibility.
-“Many patients report feeling inspired and more connected to their core self, post treatment,” said Von as she left the room.
+“Many people report feeling inspired and more connected to their core self” said Von as she left the room.
 Something in me did loosen as the crystals bathed me in their ethereal glow.
 My breath slowed; I drifted off.
-That night at home, I felt the sort of boundless calm that usually permeates my limbs after a long run.

-I’m still swilling from my Glacce (presently in an amethyst mood for obliterating negative energy)—and still feeling especially productive at work.
+I’m still swilling from my Glacce (presently in an amethyst moody).
 As for Alaina, she took my advice, got a rose quartz Glacce bottle and got engaged a week later!
 Just kidding.
 But she does have a promising date lined up with a guy whose profile was giving us confident-yet-self-deprecating vibes.